liangyy/genomewide_annotation/README.md

 ## Input2Score

 For each annotation method, it will work in an independent directory and even work collaboratively with other pipeline.
-The naming convention is `input2score-[name]`
+The naming convention is `input2score-[name]`.

+**Caution**: The standard format of score indicates reference allele information by setting the first allele as reference allele.

 ## Score2TSV